Emergence of Social Norms in Generative Agent Societies: Principles and Architecture

 \subsection{Emergent Phenomena of Social Norms}

 The emergence of a social norm is typically measured by whether the standard of behavior defined by that norm has been widely accepted and adhered to by a significant majority.
 In Figure \ref{fig: Quantitative Analysis}, we visualize the evolution of our generative MASs from several perspectives: (i) the number of social conflicts among agents, (ii) the number of generated thoughts or conversations that are related to certain standards of behavior, (iii) the proportion of agents that have incorporated these standards into their personal norm databases as qualified social norms, and (iv) the proportion of agents that have complied with those standards in their behaviors (plans and actions).
-We highlight our key findings in the following.
+More findings are elaborated in Appendix D.

 \paragraph{Key Findings} \textit{Social norms always emerge. } Our most significant finding is that the social norms ``no smoking indoors'', ``be quiet in public'', and ``tipping after meals'' have always emerged across all five independent runs in our experiments.
-Besides, we noticed that norms, such as ``maintain a healthy environment'', can also emerge without any inclinations exhibited in agent descriptions, and even without any norm entrepreneurs initially creating them as personal norms.
-The emergence of these social norm is characterized by most agents not only adopting these standards of behavior as their qualified personal norms but also adhering to these standards in their planning and actions.
+This emergence is characterized by most agents not only adopting these standards of behavior as their qualified personal norms, but also adhering to these standards in their planning and actions.